Roots of American Liberty

 English Bill of Rights

-Parliament passes the English Bill of Rights which, like Magna Carta, lays out rules restricting the power of the monarch and protecting the individual rights of the people.
+Parliament passed the English Bill of Rights, which, like the Magna Carta, set out certain basic civil rights and changed the succession to the English crown.
+Based on Locke’s political theories, the Bill included a constitutional requirement for the Crown to seek the consent of the people as represented by Parliament, restricting the power of the monarch and protecting the individual rights of the people.

 1689